ITPNYU/clock-club/readme.md

 [One Day Poem Pavilion](http://people.artcenter.edu/~jsong5/thesis/index.html) uses the sun's motion to project and animate a poem that changes through the course of a day and over seasons.

+[Quadrature](http://quadrature.co/) has inspiring clock-adjacent work, including [Voyager](http://quadrature.co/work/voyager/) and [How long is a minute?](http://quadrature.co/work/wie-lang-ist-eine-minute/)

+[The Present](https://www.kickstarter.com/projects/scottthrift/the-present) is a one year clock.
+The kickstarter mentions a circuit to slow the second tick down; this [Design Boom article](http://www.designboom.com/technology/worlds-first-year-long-clock-thepresent-by-m-ss-ng-p-eces/) mentions custom German mechanisms but those also seem to show the customization of a different MCU.

 ### Information
 [From Sundials to Atonic Clocks](http://www.nist.gov/pml/general/upload/1796.pdf) is a government publication with a lot of interesting information on the history of timekeeping.